It was the queen not an overload that destroyed the cube in Best of Both Worlds.

 - Deanna Troi speaks Betazoid.

 - Troi more likely speaks the native language of her father, as the Betazeds are primarliy telepathic and thus rarely use vocal communication amongst themselves (or amongst other species, as Lwaxanna has shown time and again).
+Deanna did once comment that her maternal grandfather used to say that speaking "was for offworlders or people who didn't know any better".
 Odds are, her thoughts are heard in the native language of the person she is communicating with, allowing her to circumvent the translator if need be.

 - The popular counterpoint to this (which as far as I know is also unconfirmed by canon) is that the Universal Translator is turned off most of the time, because everyone learned some English/Chinese/Vulcan hybrid language at the Academy.